Agricultural geography

 Agricultural geography is a sub-discipline of human geography concerned with the spatial relationships found between agriculture and humans.
-That is, the study of the phenomenons and effects that lead to the formation of the earth's top surface, in different regions.
+That is, the study of the phenomena and effects that lead to the formation of the earth's top surface, in different regions.

 History

 Humans have been interacting with their surroundings since as early as man has been around.
 According to article "How Does an Agricultural Region Originate?"
-English settlers who landed on American soil hundred of years ago greatly shaped American agriculture when they learned how to plant and grow crops from the Natives.
+English settlers who landed on American soil hundreds of years ago greatly shaped American agriculture when they learned how to plant and grow crops from the Natives.
 Settlers continue to change the landscape by the demolishing wooded areas and turning them into pasteurized fields.

 Focus

 It is traditionally considered the branch of economic geography that investigates those parts of the Earth's surface that are transformed by humans through primary sector activities for consumption.
 It thus focuses on the different types of structures of agricultural landscapes and asks for the cultural, social, economic, political, and environmental processes that lead to these spatial patterns.
 While most research in this area concentrates rather on production than on consumption, a distinction can be made between nomothetic (e.g. distribution of spatial agricultural patterns and processes) and idiographic research (e.g. human-environment interaction and the shaping of agricultural landscapes).
 The latter approach of agricultural geography is often applied within regional geography.